Sanderdl/gif-it/README.md

 # Video to GIF Converter

+## About

+This project is something I wanted to build for a while because theres doesn't seem to be many good tools that do it on Linux.
+I thought something like this would be a good thing to use AI tools for so part of the code and this README is writting with the help of Kiro and Cursor.
+They kind of made a mess of it, so I'm working on cleaning it up before a release.

+## Details

 A desktop application for converting video segments to high-quality GIFs with interactive cropping and timeline selection.
 Built with Electron, Vue 3, and TypeScript using the [electron-vue-template](https://github.com/Deluze/electron-vue-template).

 ## Features